-Tea is one of the healthiest drinks on the planet, not only is it an easy way to stay hydrated but they often contain antioxidants, vitamins, and offer health benefits.
+Tea is one of the healthiest drinks on the planet; not only is it an easy way to stay hydrated but it often also contains antioxidants and vitamins as well, offering a variety of health benefits.
 But what’s the healthiest tea to drink daily?

-True teas are black tea, pu-erh, green tea, white tea, and oolong.
-This is because they all come from the same plant, Camellia Sinesis, but the difference is how they’re processed and oxidized to bring out certain flavors and components in the leaves.
+True teas are black tea, pu-erh tea, green tea, white tea, and oolong tea.
+This is because they all come from the same plant, Camellia Sinensis; the difference between these teas is in how they are processed and oxidized to bring out certain flavors and components in the leaves.

-Herbal teas technically are not real teas, but rather infusions, like peppermint, ginger, or hibiscus, but they do offer benefits of their own.
-For example, peppermint tea freshens breath and helps with digestion, ginger tea eases an upset stomach, and hibiscus tea can actually help manage blood pressure!
-True teas contain more antioxidants and catechins than herbal teas.
+Herbal teas technically are not real teas, but rather infusions.
+Popular examples are peppermint, ginger, or hibiscus,etc. They too offer benefits of their own.
+Take for example peppermint tea, it freshens breath and helps with digestion.
+Ginger tea calms an upset stomach, and Hibiscus tea can actually help manage blood pressure!
+However, despite all of these positive health benefits herbal teas contain lower amounts of antioxidants and catechins than true teas.